Chirag-ahir/JAVA-All-Basic/README.md

 Association in Java is a connection or relation between two separate classes that are set up through their objects.

  What is Aggregation ?<br>
  When an object A contains a reference to another object B or we can say Object A has a HAS-A relationship with Object B, then it is termed as Aggregation.
 The aggregation has a weak association between objects.
+Both objects can exit independently.

   What is Composition ?<br>
   Composition in java is the design technique to implement has-a relationship in classes.
-The composition has a strong association between objects.
+The composition has a strong association between objects.Both objects can not exit independently.

 What is JIT ?<br>
 JIT is an abbriviation for Just-in-Time Compiler.
 It increases efficiency of the interpreter by compiling the bytecode into native machine code at runtime.